 Do you really want to get things done, or you want to acquire a hobby of organizing your life in “contexts”, Calendars, task management applications… Are you “doing” productivity, or are you being productive?
 Be honest with yourself.

 So why do people fail when they try to implement any system?

-Same reason why people quit numerous things in their life, because they lack consistency.
+Same reason why people quit numerous things in their life because they lack consistency.
 It’s the same example as the person who starts working out.
-He pays the premium gym membership, he starts lifting heavily every day, only to wake up sore tomorrow, and than he says THIS ISN’T GIVING ANY RESULTS!
+He pays the premium gym membership, he starts lifting heavily every day, only to wake up sore tomorrow, and then he says THIS ISN’T GIVING ANY RESULTS!

 You know what kind of people I am talking about.
 One of those that never gave enough of the efforts to figure out how things work, and try to push everything on motivation, and when the initial rush of positive emotions disappears, they just crash.
 But all of us acted like that at some point in our lives.
 It’s just the human in us!

 But it’s not the fault of the people, it’s actually the fault of the system itself.
 Because for a majority of the people, it’s simply not applicable.
 Period.

 But there is a fix for systems…